 If you are hurting, feeling lost, seeking answers, or just wanting more from life, I’m ready to help.

 Reach out.
 Let’s connect.
-You can schedule a time to talk, or find me on social media here.
+You can drop me an email (email-at-lukethroop-dot-com), or find me on social media here.